exosite-labs/cocoaonep/README.md

 [![Build Status](https://travis-ci.org/exosite-labs/cocoaonep.svg)](https://travis-ci.org/exosite-labs/cocoaonep)

-This is still a beta release.
-Some things are still quite fluid.
-The next release (0.4.0) will have changes to the API.

 The complete [Exosite One Platform API](https://github.com/exosite/docs) covers a lot of ground.
 This set of bindings only covers the following lower-level APIs:
 - HTTP Data Interface API
 - Remote Procedure Call API
 - Portals API

+This is still a beta release.
+The HTTP Data Interface API and Remote Procedure Call API are considered complete, while the Portals API is in flux (because the underlying REST API is still beta.)

 You need to be at least partially familar with the low-level APIs to use this library well.